NetSocialOSS/NetSocial-Alpha/readme.md

-# DesTools Studio - SocialFlux
+# NetSocialOSS - SocialFlux

-Welcome to the DesTools Studio - SocialFlux repository!
+Welcome to the NetSocialOSS - SocialFlux ALPHA repository!
 SocialFlux is a social media platform developed by DesTools Studio.
 This README provides information on how to run the dev mode server, main server, and includes links to important resources.

 ## Links

-- [Main Page](https://socialflux.xyz/): Visit the main page of SocialFlux to explore the platform and its features.
+- [Main Page](https://netsocial.app/): Visit the main page of SocialFlux to explore the platform and its features.
-- [Developer Page](https://socialflux.xyz/developer/): Access the developer page for SocialFlux to get detailed information on APIs, developer tools, and resources.
+- [Developer Page](https:///netsocial.app/developer/): Access the developer page for SocialFlux to get detailed information on APIs, developer tools, and resources.

 ## How to Run the Dev Mode Server